Turtle Trek: Summary

-Moving on from the habitat, guests enter a domed theater.
+Moving on from the habitat, guests entered a domed theater.
 Turtle Trek's theater is the world's first 360 degree dome theater to show a 3D film.
 The theater uses 34 projectors to seamlessly cover the entire surface of the dome, allowing the movie to be shown all around guests and even above them.
 Turtle Trek tells the story of a sea turtle's journey through life, from birth to adulthood.
 Guests are given a turtle's perspective of the ocean's wonders.